 My current goal is to find an agent.
-I know agents don’t troll social media looking for new writers.
+I know agents don’t scroll through social media looking for new writers.
 Their inboxes are flooded with the first three chapters of debut novels.
 But how will potential readers ever get to know how you write, unless you put yourself out there on the Internet, either via your own website, or social media?

 Drawing in potential readers via the world wide web to build up an eager-beaver-reader following, is not as easy as it seems.
 For a kickoff, there are an awful lot of us out there with the same goal.